As a Teach For America corps member, you are part of a close network of people who are working together to support kids in your community.

 So much of your experience as a teacher will be shaped by the community you are in.
 Educational standards are determined by states.
 Curriculums are determined by states, districts and schools.
 The culture of your school will be shaped by its students, families, principal and faculty.
 Immersing yourself in your school and neighborhood communities will shape your experience, your point of view as an educator, and your lifelong advocacy for children.

 Building Your Support Network

-You will also get support from the professional connections you form with other corps members and non-TFA teachers in your district, and from mentors in and out of the TFA network.
-Through leadership development coaching and ongoing professional development opportunities, you’ll learn from a broad and diverse coalition of people united around shared values.
+You will get support from the professional connections you form with other corps members and non-TFA teachers in your district, and from mentors in and out of the TFA network.
+Through leadership development coaching and ongoing professional development opportunities, you’ll learn from a diverse coalition of people united around shared values.
 These friendships will sustain you during the corps, and some may last a lifetime.